Lexi Thompson: 2021

-In February, Thompson finished T2nd at the Gainbridge LPGA, three strokes behind champion Nelly Korda.
-The following month, she finished runner-up again, this time at the Kia Classic where she ended five shots behind Inbee Park.
+In February, Thompson finished tied-2nd at the Gainbridge LPGA, three strokes behind champion Nelly Korda.
+The following month, she finished joint runner-up again, this time at the Kia Classic where she ended five shots behind Inbee Park.
 In June, Thompson led the U.S. Women's Open going into the last round at The Olympic Club in San Francisco, California.
-In the final round, towards the end of her front nine, Thompson led by five strokes.
-She then shot a five-over-par 41 on the back nine and missed out on a playoff by one stroke.
+Towards the end of her front nine, Thompson led by five shots, but she then shot a five-over-par 41 on the back nine and missed out on a playoff by one stroke.
 Thompson's caddie Jack Fulghum was taken ill with heatstroke during her first round at the Summer Olympics in Tokyo.
-Donna Wilkins, a coach on the United States golf team stood in for him for the remainder of the round.
+Donna Wilkins, a coach on the United States golf team, stood in for him for the remainder of the round.
 She finished the event in 33rd position.

-Thompson was a member of the United States team that lost the 2021 Solheim Cup to Europe 1315 at Inverness Club in Toledo, Ohio.
-Thompson finished 121 for the tournament with her win coming in the day two foursomes when she and playing partner Brittany Altomare defeated Charley Hull and Emily Kristine Pedersen 2 and 1.
+Thompson was a member of the United States team that lost the 2021 Solheim Cup to Europe 13–15 at Inverness Club in Toledo, Ohio.
+Thompson finished 1–2–1 for the tournament, with her win coming in the day two foursomes when she and playing partner Brittany Altomare defeated Charley Hull and Emily Kristine Pedersen.
 In the singles, she halved her match with Anna Nordqvist.
 In the Pelican Women's Championship, Thompson bogeyed the final hole to end up in a four-way playoff, which was won by Nelly Korda at the first extra hole.
-She then finished eighth at the season-ending CME Group Tour Championship.
-Across her LPGA season, she made the cut at all 19 tournaments that she entered and recorded 7 top-10 finishes.
+She then finished eighth at the CME Group Tour Championship.
+Across her LPGA season, she made the cut at all 19 tournaments that she entered and recorded seven top-10 finishes.

 2022

-In January, Thompson finished T6th at the Gainbridge LPGA at Boca Rio, and the following month she finished runner-up at the LPGA Drive On Championship, three strokes behind champion Leona Maguire.
-Thompson finished T4 at the Chevron Championship in April, and finished second at the LPGA Founders Cup in May.
-After her tie for fifth place at the Meijer LPGA Classic in June, she moved to 10th on the all-time career money list on the LPGA Tour, having earned $12,608,045 in 230 events over 10 years, starting from her LPGA membership in 2012.
+In January, Thompson finished tied-6th at the Gainbridge LPGA at Boca Rio.
+The following month, she finished runner-up at the LPGA Drive On Championship, three strokes behind champion Leona Maguire.
+Thompson finished tied-4th at the Chevron Championship in April and second at the LPGA Founders Cup in May.
+After her tie for fifth place at the Meijer LPGA Classic in June, she moved to tenth all-time on the career LPGA Tour money list, having earned $12,608,045 in 230 events.

-In the Women's PGA Championship at the Congressional Country Club, Maryland, Thompson finished T2nd, losing to winner Chun In-gee by one stroke.
+In the Women's PGA Championship at the Congressional Country Club, Thompson finished tied-2nd, losing to winner Chun In-gee by one stroke.
 Thompson had held a two-stroke lead before making back-to-back bogeys at the 16th and 17th holes on the final day.
-In October, Thompson was victorious in the individual event of the Aramco Team Series-New York, winning the Ladies European Tour event by three strokes.
-The following month, Thompson recorded her fourth second place finish on the LPGA Tour for the year, this time at the Pelican Women's Championship.
+In October, Thompson was victorious in the individual event of the Aramco Team Series-New York, winning the event by three strokes.
+The following month, Thompson recorded her fourth second-place finish on the LPGA Tour for the year at the Pelican Women's Championship.
 There, she finished one stroke behind Nelly Korda.
 She finished the year with ten top-10 finishes on the LPGA Tour.